• Skip to primary navigation

 Most grocery stores sell them in small 2-inch pieces in plastic clamshell herb containers but I prefer to stop by my local Asian (or Thai) market instead.
 The lemongrass offered at most Asian markets is much fresher and in their full-stalk form.
 However, whatever you can find will work for this recipe.

 Although these margaritas are Thai-inspired, they still go really well with all kinds of foods.
-From tacos (obviously) to salads, grilled fish and of course Thai food, these margaritas are very versatile.
+From tacos to salads, grilled fish and of course Thai food, these margaritas are very versatile.

+That all being said, I did develop these with a menu in mind.
+Check out my Curry Night Menu!
 This curry dinner menu is great for busy weeknights as well as if you’re planning a dinner party!

 Thai Lemongrass Margarita

-• Prep Time: 5 minutes
+Prep Time 5 minutes

-• Cook Time: 5 minutes
+Cook Time 5 minutes

-• Total Time: 10 minutes
+Total Time 10 minutes

-• Yield: 2 margaritas 1x
+Yield 2 margaritas

-• Category: Cocktails / Drinks
+Category Cocktails / Drinks

 Description